vadiohead/burlingo/README.md

 An interactive Android application designed to teach the Buryat language through engaging tasks and challenges - inspired by apps like Duolingo.
 Built with Java and Android Studio.
-Raises awareness about real world problem - extinction of Buryat language.

 ## Features